Catholic Memorial School: College placement

 Catholic Memorial is a college-preparatory institution.
 Students come from over 90 different towns and communities.

 Community service

 CM's mission includes the mandate to teach young men to "lead through service".
 CM students participate in numerous BERSI trips each year.
 These domestic and international travel experiences, build community among the students and immerse students in service experiences.
 Trips include the Dominican Republic and Jamaica, as well as Brownsville, Texas, and Wyoming.
 Additionally, a required 60-hour senior service program begins at the start of each year, with seniors serving at inner-city grammar schools, hospitals, non-profit agencies, clothing distribution centers, food pantries, and soup kitchens.
 Volunteers from all grades also participate in service experiences.
-Each year, CM students send large delegations—The Sea of Red—to the Walk for Breast Cancer.
+Each year, CM students send large delegations - The Sea of Red - to the Walk for Breast Cancer.

-Annual Blessed Edmund Rice Solidarity Initiative (BERSI) school trips are taken to El Salvador, Europe, Peru, Dominican Republic and, most recently South Korea and Canada.
+In the past, the Annual Blessed Edmund Rice Solidarity Initiative (BERSI) has organized school trips to El Salvador, Europe, Peru, Dominican Republic, South Korea and Canada.